We believe we have a great story to tell and who better to tell it than the founder Celia Gaze.

 In 2015 we doubled our size creating bespoke wedding facilities which included converting a former horse arena and stables in a new bar area, toilet facilities and an additional kitchen – at last we had a proper Wedding Barn which could cater for up to 260 guests.
 Thanks to Harry’s amazing vision, he helped me make it happen and I’ve got to say that every day when I open our blue steel barn doors (obtained from a Bolton steel factory) I am so proud!

-Talk about a take-off - wedding bookings on the farm have grown from two weddings in 2014, to 15 weddings in 2015, 48 weddings in 2016 and we already have 60 weddings booked for 2017 with bookings up to 2020!
+Talk about a take-off - wedding bookings on the farm have grown from two weddings in 2014, to 15 weddings in 2015, 48 weddings in 2016 and we already have 60 weddings in 2017 and we have bookings up to 2020!

 I love the fact that as well as employing around 30 young local people, the great news is that local accommodation providers in Edgworth are also benefiting from the demand for weddings at the farm, so the new attraction is great for the local community.